 Allow yourself to be transported to another planet as you go to Gateway Walk, a tranquil spot in Charleston’s historic district that features beautiful graveyards and gardens.
 It’s as if you’ve entered a secret garden away from the noise and bustle of the city, a place only you and a few others know about.
-The Gateway Walk is enhanced by the flowering flowers that surround the gravestones.
+The Gateway Walk is enhanced by the flowering plants that surround the gravestones.
 You’ll want to spend hours relaxing and reconnecting with nature.

-The Gateway Walk is an unofficial route wind through the graveyards and gardens of some of Charleston’s most famous landmarks.
+The Gateway Walk is an unofficial route winds through the graveyards and gardens of some of Charleston’s most famous landmarks.
 The Walk began in 1930, organized by the city’s Garden Club, and is still highly popular over 100 years later.
 You’ll be able to explore some of the Holy City’s secret nooks as you walk around it.
-The path is available to the public and free of charge.
+The path is open to the public and free of charge.
 Head to Archdale Street to begin the hidden walk; it technically begins at the churchyard of St. Johns Lutheran Church, followed by the Unitarian churchyard just next door.

 12. Have a picnic in Allan Park.

-All you have to do is visit Allan Park, a beautiful park with hundreds of lush trees, plants, and brilliant flowers, as well as seats and a fountain in the center.
+All you have to do is visit Allan Park, a beautiful park with hundreds of lush trees, plants, and brilliant flowers, as well as benches and a fountain in the center.
 Because this park is so popular, it is occasionally utilized to hold music concerts, shows, and meetings.
 Find a shady location under a tree and have a delicious picnic.
 Aside from picnicking, teenagers might wish to take a jog around the park.

 13. Visit Folly Beach